 “le violon d’Ingres“- literally “Ingres’ violin”; French expression for passion or a hobby,derived after French artist J. A.D.
 Ingres who used to be a passionate violin-player.

 Inspired by Ingres’s painting “La Grande Baigneuse“, Man Ray , the well-known surrealist photographer, portrayed his mistress Kiki de Montparnasse wearing a turban for his photo of 1924.
 He transformed the female body into a musical instrument by painting sound-holes on her back, referring to objectification of the lived body and using female nude to depict the object-subject relationship like he did throughout his career.
 This work is usually intepreted as a visual pun, depicting Ray’s muse as his “violon d’ingres“, also referring to all his love affairs and female muses as his favourite “hobbies”.

 I believe that bodily articulation as the language-preceeding communication system is something essential and natural for human beings.
-I admire different ways of expression and traditional practices that are rooted in body, be it western contemporary dance, hatha yoga or South -America jagua art.
+I admire ways of expression and traditional practices that are rooted in body, be it western contemporary dance, hatha yoga or South-American jagua art.
 I have a background in ballet and since childhood I have practiced various dance styles that by now, have led me to contemporary dance, yoga and tai chi.
-Teaching at Helikopter studio (a dance studio and DIY project space in Tallinn) and dealing with my own creative dance projects allows me to deal with movement research in practice.
+Teaching experience in different studios, creative residencies and working on creative dance projects allows me to deal with movement research in practice.

 In addition to being a cultural journalist and researching performing arts, I write poetry and short stories and take photos from time to time.
-This page presents my passions and viewpoint on humanities, arts, philosophy and culture in general.
+This page presents my passion and viewpoint on humanities, arts, philosophy and culture in general.
 Ink on my skin reminds me that I exist and experience through my body.